M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Introduction

 \section{Introduction}

-Prompt learning on vision-language (VL) pre-trained models~\citep{radford2021learning, jia2021scaling, li2021align} has shown promising ability in downstream tasks in both data-efficient and parameter-efficient ways.
-For example, CoOp~\citep{zhou2022learning} successfully exploits the CLIP~\citep{radford2021learning} for image recognition by concatenating several learnable prompts with the class names.
-It shows robustness against the distribution shift from the base dataset, i.e., ImageNet~\citep{russakovsky2015imagenet}, to the target datasets, i.e., the ImageNet variants~\citep{recht2019imagenet, wang2019learning, hendrycks2021natural}, \emph{which have compatible classes with the base dataset}.
-However, CoOp ignores extending its scalability to new classes out of the limited training set, and has been shown to overfit the base classes, resulting in the poor generalization ability on new classes~\citep{zhou2022conditional}.
+\IEEEPARstart{P}{rompt} learning on vision-language (VL) pre-trained models~\cite{radford2021learning, jia2021scaling, li2021align, nie2023pro} has shown promising ability in downstream tasks in both data-efficient and parameter-efficient ways.

+For example, CoOp~\cite{zhou2022learning} successfully exploits the CLIP~\cite{radford2021learning} for image recognition by concatenating several learnable prompts with the class names.
+It shows robustness against the distribution shift from the base dataset, i.e., ImageNet~\cite{russakovsky2015imagenet}, to the target datasets, i.e., the ImageNet variants~\cite{recht2019imagenet, wang2019learning, hendrycks2021natural, hendrycks2021many}, \emph{which have compatible classes with the base dataset}.
+However, CoOp ignores extending its scalability to new classes out of the limited training set, and has been shown to overfit the base classes, resulting in the poor generalization ability on new classes~\cite{zhou2022conditional}.

-To strengthen the generalization ability of prompts from base to new classes, CoCoOp~\citep{zhou2022conditional} integrates the instance information conditioned on each input image into the prompts and achieves great performance under various datasets.
-In this base-to-new setting~\citep{zhou2022conditional, bulat2022language}, the base classes are utilized for prompt learning in the tuning phase, both base and new classes are filled into prompts in inference.
+To strengthen the generalization ability of prompts from base to new classes, CoCoOp~\cite{zhou2022conditional} integrates the instance information conditioned on each input image into the prompts and achieves great performance under various datasets.
+In this base-to-new setting~\cite{zhou2022conditional, bulat2022language}, the base classes are utilized for prompt learning in the tuning phase, both base and new classes are filled into prompts in inference.
 In a word, \emph{the new classes out of the training set are still accessible and known as a priori in the base-to-new generalization.}